A computational framework for human values: Contributions and Further Work

-Here we take stock of both the significance and limitations of our proposal.
-The strength is in proposing a computational model that allows us to model and reason over values while being strongly aligned with previous research coming from the social sciences.
+The novel contribution is a formal and computational model of human values that lays the foundations for algorithmic reasoning over them, which is strongly aligned with existing research from social psychology.
 Schwartz and Bilsky's five features that are recurrently mentioned in the literature to define values state that values ``(1) are concepts or beliefs, (2) pertain to desirable end states or behaviours, (3) transcend specific situations, (4) guide selection or evaluation of behaviour and events, and (5) are ordered by relative importance''~\cite{Schwartz1987TowardAU}.

-Indeed, these features are shared by many social scientists~\cite{Rohan2000}, and align with our value taxonomy proposal as follows: values are abstract concepts (feature 1), specified through `labels' like fairness, equality, etc. The meaning of values is defined through desirable end states (feature 2), which we implement via property nodes.
-The whole work on values is to guide behaviour (feature 4).
-Our value-alignment mechanism assesses to what extent is behaviour aligned with selected values.
-Value importance forms an integral part of our approach (feature 5), where node importance is critical for computing value alignment.
-While feature 3 states that values transcend specific situations, we argue that although value taxonomies do not change frequently, they do evolve over time.
+These features are shared by many social psychologists and social scientists~\cite{Rohan2000}, aligning with our value taxonomy proposal as follows.
+Values are abstract concepts (feature 1), specified through `labels' like fairness, equality, etc. They are defined through desirable end states (feature 2), implemented via property nodes.
+The whole work on values is to guide behaviour (feature 4): our value-alignment mechanism assesses to what extent behaviour is aligned with selected values.
+Value importance is integral to our approach (feature 5), where node importance is critical for computing value alignment.
+While feature 3 states that values transcend specific situations, we argue that although value taxonomies do not change frequently, they do evolve.
 Here, we are more aligned with the work in value-sensitive design~\cite{vandePoel2018}.